Healthcare. Manufacturing. Hospitality. Whatever your industry, frontline workers are the lifeblood of your company.

 With thoughtful, relevant communications at every stage of the frontline employee lifecycle.

-But different employees have different needs based on where they are in the employee lifecycle.
+However, different employees have different needs based on where they are in the employee cycle.
+Making that distinction is one of the ways HR can improve employee experience.

 - Increase in likelihood of data breaches